TERMS UPDATED ON MARCH 1, 2018

 You will have access to account information detailing your ledger and transaction and settlement history through your merchant account.
 Should you identify an error, you must notify us within thirty (30) calendar days of the ledger entry posting.

-BitPay can facilitate bitcoin refunds on your behalf.
+BitPay can facilitate crpytocurrency refunds on your behalf.
 You can decide to issue a partial refund or refund the full amount of the initial purchase.
-You can also decide whether to issue the refund in your local currency or in bitcoins.
-If you do not have enough funds in your BitPay account to cover the refund, BitPay may require you to deposit bitcoins or fiat to BitPay to cover the refund to the Purchaser.
+You can also decide whether to issue the refund denominated in your local currency or in a supported cryptocurrency.
+If you do not have enough funds in your BitPay account to cover the refund, BitPay may require you to deposit a cryptocurrency or fiat to BitPay to cover the refund to the Purchaser.
 Any required currency conversion during the refund process will be calculated at a spot rate determined by BitPay, following the guidelines found here: bitpay.com/bitcoin-exchange-rates.

-If a payment exception is not refunded by you within 30 days after the invoice creation date, you will only be able to refund (and not accept) the payment exception and BitPay will lock the BTC/USD exchange rate exactly 30 days after the date and time of invoice creation.
-For any refunds of payment exceptions that occur after this 30 day window, the locked exchange rate is used to determine the amount of bitcoin that will be refunded.
-Any refunds of payment exceptions that happen prior to this 30 day window will be refunded in the exact amount of BTC originally received.
+If a payment exception is not refunded by you within 30 days after the invoice creation date, you will only be able to refund (and not accept) the payment exception and BitPay will lock the applicable cryptocurrency/USD exchange rate exactly 30 days after the date and time of invoice creation.
+For any refunds of payment exceptions that occur after this 30 day window, the locked exchange rate is used to determine the amount of cryptocurrency that will be refunded.
+Any refunds of payment exceptions that happen prior to this 30 day window will be refunded in the exact amount of cryptocurrency originally received.

 BitPay is not responsible for Merchant refund policies.
 We do suggest Merchants have a clear refund policy for their customers (including, if applicable, “no refunds are allowed as all sales are final”).
-If refunds are permitted, we recommend you refund the amount of the initial purchase in the currency in which the item was priced.
+For certain industries, a refund policy may not be applicable (e.g. where a service is provided).
+If refunds are permitted, we recommend you to refund the amount of the initial purchase in the currency in which the item was priced.

 Purchasers filing complaints with BitPay about a purchase will be forwarded to you for resolution.
 BitPay reserves the right to terminate accounts which receive excessive complaints.